phucvu-nyu/bst236/docs/chapter_coding/ai_copilot.md

 ### What can AI Copilot do?

 Below we list the commands you can use in the Copilot Chat.
 However, you do not need to remember them.
-You can always type `/` in the chat to see the options (or even not type `/explain` but just ask the AI to explain the code).
+You can always type `/` in the chat to see the options (or even not type `/explain` but just ask the AI to explain the code.
+I guess Github Copilot only optimized the correponding prompt when you use `/`).

 What really matters is that the list tells you what you can ask AI to help your coding.